Avanade/Beef/samples/My.Hr/docs/Employee-Search.md

 ## End-to-End testing

-For the purposes of this sample un-comment the region `Terminate`.
+For the purposes of this sample un-comment the region `GetByArgs`.
 Execute the tests and ensure they all pass as expected.

 <br/>

 ## Conclusion

-At this stage we now have added and tested the Employee Search, in addition to the Employee CRUD APIs.
-Next we will implement the Employee termination endpoint.
+At this stage we now have added and tested the employee search, in addition to the employee CRUD APIs.
+Next we will implement the employee termination endpoint.